 The Rocky Ascent, Mood Swings stage

-This phase occurs when you start seeing some initial results, and are committed to improving, but your actions and thoughts are still influenced a lot by your unproductive habits and weaknesses.
-You're moving towards to a place where you'll be over your problems, but the ascent has a lot of ups and downs.
+This phase occurs when you start seeing some initial results, and are committed to improving, but your weak points are still holding you back, and it will be a while before they're out of the way.
+You're moving toward to a place where you'll be over your problems, but the ascent has a lot of ups and downs.
 The biggest characteristic of this stage is swinging moods.
 One day you'll be doing fairly well and you'll feel super human...
-Then something bad will happen and you'll feel moody and discouraged...
+Then you'll get rejected or have a stilted conversation and you'll feel moody and discouraged...
 Then you'll feel fired up again and like everything is going to be A-okay from here on out...
 Then you'll feel like it's all hopeless again and that you're backsliding...

-- This stage can happen at the steepest part of the learning curve for a particular area.
+- This stage can happen at the steepest part of the learning curve for a particular sub-skill.

-- You may have a background desperation to get over your problems as soon as you can, which contributes to the emotional ups and downs.
+- You may have a background desperation to get past your struggles as soon as you can, which contributes to the emotional ups and downs.

-- Having a mindset where you're looking for a magic bullet can contribute to these mood swings as well.
+- Having a mindset where you're looking for a magic bullet can contribute to these mood swings.
 You'll read some inspirational passage or seemingly profound piece of advice and feel psyched up for a day or two.
 Then you'll be bummed when the feeling inevitably wears off and it turns out you weren't cured after all.

 What makes this stage so emotionally trying is that when you're in the middle of it you can't see the larger picture.
 That's why little things that are quite trivial in hindsight seem to carry so much importance.
-Whether someone says 'hi' back to you when you greet them isn't a big deal at all, but at the time you don't know how relatively important or unimportant it is compared to other things, so you blow it out of proportion.
+Whether someone says 'hi' back to you when you greet them isn't a big deal at all, but at the time you don't know how relatively important or unimportant it it, so you blow it out of proportion.

 What helps is having a realistic idea beforehand about the path ahead of you and the progress you can make.
 If you know you've still got a year or more of work ahead of you, you won't get so freaked out if you're not magically cured overnight.
 It also helps to pull back from your day-to-day battles and focus on your overall growth.
 In the grand scheme of things you're slowly creeping upward, even though within one day or one week your fortunes swing wildly.
 Think of a stock that fluctuates a lot in price but still ends up being worth more at the end of every year.